top of page

 Traditional and alternative medicines are now being used in nanoparticle form, and may be included under the category of nano pharmacology.

-Orthopedic implants:
+Orthopedic Implants:

 Traditional orthopedic implants now include nanotechnology.
 Specifically, implantable sensors- a variation of Internet or Bio-Nano-Things (IoBNT).
 4D bioprinting is utilized.